binary-manu/rpm/README.md

 contacting the original author before releasing, but since this tool has been discontinued since 2002 I may never get a response._

+The main goal of this repository is to prevent this good, highly educational piece of software from vanishing as time passes.
+While it is less relevant in the era of UEFI and GPT, this program still has some uses and, more importantly, provides a fantastic playground for people interested in low-level, bare metal programming.
+As an example, this is one of those program that handle protected mode switch by themselves.

+I don't expect this repository to see further development, apart from keeping the code base able to compile as the tools it uses (DosBox, Wine, ...) evolve.

 ## License

 The original code didn't come with a license.
 My original work is distributed